-If you open a card with a 0 percent introductory APR offer, it may seem like there’s no downside to carrying a balance.
+If you open a credit card with an introductory 0 percent APR, it may seem like there’s no downside to carrying a balance.
 After all, you won’t owe interest during the promotional period.
-So what’s the harm?
+So, what’s the harm?

 Why carry a balance during your intro APR period?

-Let’s say you already have a large balance on a credit card with a high interest rate and you’re struggling to pay it off.
+Let’s say you’re already struggling to pay off a large balance on a credit card with a high interest rate.
 If you leave the balance on that card, you’ll end up paying a considerable amount of interest over time.
-Transferring the balance to a card with a 0 percent APR can allow you to pay some of your balance off each month without incurring more interest.
+Transferring the balance to a card with a 0 percent intro APR on balance transfers can allow you to pay some of your balance off each month without incurring more interest.
 In this case, carrying a balance on your 0 percent APR card as you pay it down gradually is a great way to save money on interest.

 Potential downsides of carrying a balance

-It’s important to know what your 0 percent intro APR period applies to.
-While many intro APR cards, including the BankAmericard® credit card and Discover it® Cash Back, offer a promotional period for both balance transfers and purchases, other cards have intro APR periods that only apply to one or the other.
+Pay close attention to what kind of intro APR offer you have.
+While intro APR cards like the BankAmericard® credit card* and Chase Freedom Unlimited®* offer a promotional period for both balance transfers and purchases, other cards offer intro APR periods that only apply to one or the other only.

-On the other hand, the Citi® Double Cash Card allows you to transfer a balance and pay 0 percent intro APR for 18 months (13.99 percent to 23.99 percent variable APR thereafter) but has no intro APR for purchases, so any new charges to your card will attract interest.
+For instance, the Citi Double Cash® Card allows you to transfer a balance and pay a 0 percent intro APR for 18 months (19.24 percent to 29.24 percent variable APR thereafter), but it has no intro APR for purchases, so any new charges to your card will accrue interest.

-If your card has an intro APR period exclusively for purchases or balance transfers, it’s best to use it for just that purpose until your intended balance (whether it’s a balance transferred from a high-interest credit card or the cost of that new living room furniture) is paid off in full.
+If your card has an intro APR period exclusively for purchases or balance transfers, it’s best to use it for just that purpose until your intended balance — whether it’s a balance transferred from a high-interest credit card or the cost of that new refrigerator — is paid off in full.

 How carrying a balance affects your credit

-You may have heard that carrying a balance is a good way to build credit.
+You may have heard carrying a balance is a good way to build credit.
 This is just a myth.
-Credit card companies report the balance that appears on your statement to the credit bureaus.
-Whether you go on to pay the entire amount or carry some over to the following month doesn’t change the number reported for that month, and the FICO score doesn’t consider whether you’re carrying a balance.
+Credit card companies report your statement balance to the credit bureaus.
+Whether you go on to pay the entire amount or carry some over to the following month, it doesn’t change the number reported for that month.
+Plus, a FICO score doesn’t consider whether you’re carrying a balance.

-So carrying a balance doesn’t help your credit, and it can actually bring your score down.
-That’s because leaving a balance on your card increases your credit utilization ratio, which is the amount you owe on revolving accounts like credit cards compared to your credit limit.
-A good rule of thumb is to borrow at most 30 percent of your limit because a higher ratio can hurt your score.
-(This is why canceling a credit card might lower your credit score.)
+So, carrying a balance doesn’t help your credit, and it can actually bring your score down.
+That’s because leaving a balance on your card increases your credit utilization ratio, which is the amount you owe on revolving accounts (like credit cards) compared to your credit limit.
+A good rule of thumb is to borrow at most 30 percent of your limit, because a higher utilization ratio can hurt your score.

 In addition to pushing up your credit utilization ratio, carrying any balance that isn’t covered by a promotional 0 percent APR leads to interest charges that mean you ultimately pay more for the things you buy.
 Allowing interest to pile up could make it harder to keep up with your payments and might increase the chance that you aren’t able to make your minimum payment on time.
 And missing a payment or paying late can bring down your credit score.